jaraco/moneydance/README.txt

 Installation
 ============

-Copy or link the modules in this directory into the Moneydance environment.
-Moneydance does add the tmp/pythonTemp/Lib to sys.path, so the following should work in OS X environments:

-    ln -s $(pwd) ~/Library/Containers/com.infinitekind.MoneydanceOSX/Data/Library/Application\ Support/Moneydance/tmp/pythonTemp/Lib

-Or on xonsh:

-    ln -s @($(pwd).strip()) '~/Library/Containers/com.infinitekind.MoneydanceOSX/Data/Library/Application Support/Moneydance/tmp/pythonTemp/Lib'
+Using a regular Python interpreter, run `python -m install`.

 Usage
 =====

-Now you should be able to import the modules from the Python Environment.
+Now you should be able to import the modules from MoneyBot.

-If you have not already, enable the Python Interpreter extension and launch the interpreter.

-From the interpreter, simply import the module and invoke the desired function:
+From MoneyBot, add a snippet to simply import the module and invoke the desired function. ex:

     import migration
     migration.run(moneydance)